Blood Sugar Goals

 Where should blood sugar be to avoid complications?

-The goal of blood sugar depends on when you are testing - fasting, before a meal (pre-prandial), or after a meal (post-prandial).
+The goal of blood sugar depends on when you are testing - before a meal (pre-prandial), after a meal (post-prandial),

 What are normal blood sugar ranges for healthy people?

 The American Diabetes Association acknowledges these as normal blood sugar for healthy people who do not have diabetes:

 - A1c blood sugar test (3 month blood sugar indicator) <6%

 What does the American Diabetes Association recommend for those with diabetes?